thephpleague/commonmark/docs/1.5/extensions/mentions.md

 # Mention Extension

 The `MentionExtension` makes it easy to parse shortened mentions and references like `@colinodell` to a Twitter URL or `#123` to a GitHub issue URL.
-The extension itself, does not do much other than register defined mention configurations from the environment.
+You can create your own custom syntax by defining which symbol you want to use and how to generate the corresponding URL.

 ## Usage

-You can create your own custom syntax by supplying the environment configuration with an array of mentions that contain the starting symbol, a regular expression to match against, and any custom string template or callable to generate the URL.
+You can create your own custom syntax by supplying the configuration with an array of options that define the starting symbol, a regular expression to match against, and any custom URL template or callable to generate the URL.

 ```php